Best vans for towing 2024

 Isuzu D-Max

-The first pickup in our Top 10 is one of the UK’s best-loved tow vehicles.
+The first pickup in our list is one of the UK’s best-loved tow vehicles.
 The Isuzu D-Max will haul up to 3.5 tonnes in all of its formats, from basic single-cab to plush V-Cross double cab spec, making it ideal for both the business and leisure towing communities alike.
 It’s as happy hauling a digger as it is a jet-ski or caravan.

 Land Rover Defender Hard Top